Year 5

 Reading

 Reading is a valuable skill that all children should have the opportunity to develop.
 We would like to work together with you to develop your child's reading.
-You can support this by reading with your children at home and sign the yellow reading record to let us know how they are getting on.
+You can support this by reading with your children at home.
 Books can be changed once the children have finished them and they are returned to school.
 We encourage the children to read a wide range of texts and different genres.
 Whole class reading takes place each week with the class teacher.
+Children can read in pairs, sharing the same text, discussing it along the way.
+We want the children to love reading.